 If you are interested in becoming a field volunteer, we recommend you attend an Orientation Weekend to see what it's all about.
-The next PBI orientation weekend will be held the 19th-21st May 2017 at YHA Jordans in Buckinghamshire.
-Click here to find out more and register.
+The next PBI orientation weekend will be held in September/October.
+Email firstname.lastname@example.org if you're interested in attending or click here to find out more.

 Current Field Volunteer Recruitment:

 Field projects carry out recruitment of volunteers 1-2 times a year.
 If the application processes are not currently open keep an eye on the linked pages below for updates.

 PBI Guatemala - Not currently open for applications.

 PBI Colombia - Not currently open for applications.

 PBI Honduras - Not currently open for applications.

 PBI Mexico - Not currently open for applications.

 Teams of volunteers provide moral and physical support to human rights defenders and organisations working for social change and the development of civil society, whose lives and work are threatened by violence.

 If you are considering submitting an application but would like to speak to someone first, please contact email@example.com or call us on the number below.